What is an estrogen test?

-- For the next 24 hours, save all your urine passed in the container provided.
+- For the next 24 hours, collect all your urine in the container.

-- Store your urine container in the refrigerator or a cooler with ice.
+- During the collection period, store the urine container in a refrigerator or in a cooler with ice.

-- Return the sample container to your health provider's office or the laboratory as instructed.
+- Return the container with your urine to your provider's office or the laboratory as instructed.

 Will I need to do anything to prepare for the test?